gayathri0905/gayathri-portfolio/README.md

 #### Question Answering System

-Developed an question answering model that answers  questions based on passages from Wikipedia.
+Developed a question answering model that answers  questions based on passages from Wikipedia.
 This is my final project where I modified an existing neural question answering system and proposed an improved model which was able to identify answers better than the baseline model.
 I was given three main  datasets:  SQuAD (Rajpurkar et al., 2016), NewsQA (Trischler et al., 2017), and BioASQ (Tsatsaronis et al.,2015) to work with.

 ![alt text](/Images/question_answering_system_using_SQuAD.png)